Heather Langenkamp: 2020s: Acting comeback

-Langenkamp started the 2020s with roles in voice acting, providing a voice role in an episode of the Cartoon Network adult animated horror comedy JJ Villard's Fairy Tales (2020) and the voices of Dazzle Feather, Mayflower, and a confused mother in the animated adventure film My Little Pony: A New Generation (2021).

-On February 1, 2021, reports confirmed Langenkamp as being a cast member in Mike Flanagan and Leah Fong's 10-episode Netflix horror mystery-thriller series The Midnight Club (2022); an adaptation of Christopher Pike's 1994 novel of the same name as well as various other Pike novels.
-Langenkamp portrays Dr. Georgina Stanton, an enigmatic doctor who runs Brightcliffe Hospice, the primary setting of the series.
+Langenkamp began the 2020s with roles in voice acting, providing a voice role in an episode of the Cartoon Network adult animated horror comedy JJ Villard's Fairy Tales (2020) and multiple supporting voice roles in the animated adventure film My Little Pony: A New Generation (2021).
+In 2021, Langenkamp was confirmed as a main cast member in Mike Flanagan and Leah Fong's 10-episode Netflix horror mystery-thriller series The Midnight Club (2022); an adaptation of Christopher Pike's 1994 novel of the same name as well as various other Pike novels.
+Langenkamp portrayed Dr. Georgina Stanton, an enigmatic doctor who runs Brightcliffe Hospice, the primary setting of the series.
 The series premiered on October 7, 2022.

 Langenkamp felt a personal connection to the role, stating "It was really exciting to me.
 You might know I lost my own son to brain cancer four years ago, and when I read the sides for the audition, I literally burst into tears because I really felt like it was a ghost story of my very own—like something very supernatural was happening that I was being asked to play this role."
 While intended to have multiple seasons, Netflix ultimately canceled it in December.

 In 2024, Langenkamp had a supporting role as Ellenor in Spider One's horror film Little Bites, which was executive produced by Cher, followed by the crime film Plea.
 Speaking of her role of Ellenor: "I really responded to the way my character, Ellenor, thrusts Spider’s terrifying story in a new direction.
 I love that I get to deliver a kind of wisdom that older women often carry with them and are mysteriously duty-bound to pass along."
 Flanagan later cast Langenkamp in the supporting role of Vera in his science fiction drama film The Life of Chuck (2025), based on the 2020 Stephen King novella of the same name.
 The Life of Chuck was released theatrically nationwide in the United States by Neon on June 13, 2025.

-Langenkamp is set to star in the upcoming horror films Last Chance Motel and Dirt..
+Langenkamp is set to star in the upcoming horror films Last Chance Motel and Dirt.